RedNote-Vibe: A Dataset for Capturing Temporal Dynamics of AI-Generated Text in Lifestyle Social Media: RedNote Engagement Dataset

 \subsection{Data Collection and Statistics}

-Our data collection methodology is grounded in RedNote's official user behavior report, which identifies ten dominant content categories: \textit{Career, Wellness, Travel, Health, Food, Pets, Education, Sports, Fashion, and Relationships}.
-We first extract the example tags provided in the report for each category, then expand them to approximately 50 representative tags per topic through manual curation.
-These expanded tag sets serve as our retrieval queries to ensure comprehensive coverage of each domain.
+Our data collection methodology is grounded in the \textit{2024 RedNote User Behavior Report} \footnote{http://xhslink.com/o/3ZtMUSbgoCl}, which identifies ten dominant content categories: \textit{Career, Wellness, Travel, Health, Food, Pets, Education, Sports, Fashion, and Relationships}.
+Our dataset focuses on the Chinese language.
+To ensure our dataset reflects real-world distribution, we employ a two-step retrieval strategy: We first extracted the official popular search keywords provided in the report for each category.
+For instance, the Relationships category includes specific seed tags such as ``Should couples go dutch?'' \begin{CJK*}{UTF8}{gbsn} (情侣之间应该AA制吗)\end{CJK*} and ``First meeting with a blind date'' \begin{CJK*}{UTF8}{gbsn} (相亲第一次见面)\end{CJK*}.
+Then, we expand these tag lists based on search recommendations, resulting in about 500 tags for different domains.
+We use these tags as search keywords to collect the notes.

-We adopt a web crawler to collect 120,000 notes from January 2020 to July 2025.
-To ensure accurate topic classification, we filter these notes using Qwen-2.5-7B, resulting in 98,714 notes.
-Each sample contains comprehensive metadata including: 1) Content: note title, text content and tags; 2) Temporal information: publication timestamp; 3) Engagement metrics: likes, comments and collections; 4) Topic domain.
+We collected 148,000 notes published between October 2020 and July 2025.
+To maintain the quality of the text content, we filter out notes with fewer than 100 Chinese characters, which were mainly image-based.
+Finally, our data source contains samples with comprehensive metadata including: 1) Content: note title, text content and tags; 2) Temporal information: publication timestamp; 3) Engagement metrics: likes, comments and collections; 4) Topic domain.

-Table~\ref{tab:domain_stats} presents detailed statistics across domains, which shows that different domains exhibit distinct linguistic properties (e.g., average length) and engagement dynamics.
-Figure~\ref{fig:dist} visualizes the distribution of the total engagement (defined as the sum of all three metrics), which follows a long-tail pattern consistent with real-world social media.
-As shown in the inner ring of the chart, a substantial proportion of posts receive very low engagement (0-10 interactions), indicating that most user-generated content attracts limited audience attention.
-In contrast, a small fraction of posts achieve disproportionately high engagement.
+Table~\ref{tab:domain_stats} presents detailed statistics across domains, which shows that different domains exhibit distinct properties and engagement dynamics.
+Fig.~\ref{fig:dist}-(a) visualizes the distribution of the total engagement (defined as the sum of all three metrics), Fig.~\ref{fig:dist}-(b) presents the distribution of time span.
+It can be seen that our dataset covers different levels of interaction metrics, reflecting real-world user interaction behavior on social media.